DimitarPetrov/printracer/README.md

 ### Visualization

 Let's say you have instrumented your code and captured the flow that is so hard to follow even the textual trace is confusing as hell.
-That's where visualization comes to recue.
+That's where visualization comes to rescue.

-For example you have captured the following trace and saved it to the file **trace.txt**:
+For example let's say you have captured the following trace and saved it to the file **trace.txt**:
 ```text
 Entering function main
 Entering function foo with args (1) (true)